Food safety incidents in China: Food safety incidents in 2019

-Rotting food in high school
+Rotten food in high school

-Parents of students at China's most prestigious schools in Chengdu discovered rotting food in the canteen.
-A group of parents invited to a tree-planting ceremony went to the canteen and found moldy bread, rotting meat, and seafood.
+Parents of students at China's most prestigious schools in Chengdu discovered rotten food in the canteen.
+A group of parents invited to a tree-planting ceremony went to the canteen and found moldy bread, rotten meat, and seafood.
 Outraged at what they saw, the parents posted to social media.
 The Chengdu police threatened to arrest the parents for speaking out because they were "creating a disturbance".
 In the aftermath of the incident, the school apologized to the parents and said that they would choose a different supplier.
 Thirty-six children went to the hospital for a check-up but they were all let go.

 Food safety incidents in 2020

-Fermented corn noodles
+Fermented suantangzi corn noodles

-In Jixi city, located in Heilongjiang, nine people died after eating fermented corn noodles.
-On October 5, twelve members of a family were having corn noodles, a common dish in Heilongjiang.
-Three of the thirteen refrained from eating the dish due to its strange taste.
+In Jixi city, located in Heilongjiang, nine people died after eating suantangzi fermented corn noodles.
+On October 5, twelve members of a family were having corn noodles, a common dish in the province.
+Three of the twelve refrained from eating the dish due to its strange taste.
 Within hours of consuming the dish, members who did eat the dish started falling ill and later died.
 Later reports said that they have died from Bongkrek acid.
-Experts say that when poisoned with Bongkrek acid, victims have a mortality rate of 40–100% Symptoms include sweating, stomach pain, coma, and even death.
+Experts say that when poisoned with Bongkrek acid, victims have a mortality rate of 40–100%.
+Symptoms include sweating, stomach pain, coma, and even death.
 In later investigations, it was found that the fermented noodles were in the freezer for over a year.
 In response to these deaths, China's National Health Commission has warned its citizens not to make food with fermented flour and rice.

+Star anise

+In September 2020, in the main star anise production area of Nanning, Guangxi, it was a "public secret" to use sulfur fumigation to preserve star anise.
+Tests showed that the sulfur dioxide residue in the star anise on the market exceeded the national standard by 16 times.

+Food safety incidents in 2022

+Adulterated pork sold as cured beef

+In March 2022, a couple in Huai'an, Jiangsu used pork as raw material, soaked it in sodium nitrite, colored it with erythrosine, processed it into semi-finished cured meat, and sold it as beef, earning more than 800,000 yuan.
+The nitrite content in the pork they sold exceeded the national standard by 7 times.